Annapolis, Maryland: Contemporary era

 In 1900, Annapolis had a population of 8,585.
 On December 21, 1906, Henry Davis was lynched in the city.
 He was suspected of assaulting a local woman.
 Nobody was ever tried for the crime.

 During World War II, shipyards in Annapolis built a number of PT Boats, and military vessels such as minesweepers and patrol boats were built in Annapolis during the Korean and Vietnam wars.
 It was at Annapolis in July 1940 that Grand Duchess Charlotte of Luxembourg arrived in exile during World War II.

 In the summer of 1984, the Navy Marine Corps Memorial Stadium in Annapolis hosted soccer games as part of the XXIII Olympiad.

-During September 18–19, 2003, Hurricane Isabel created the largest storm surge known in Annapolis's history, cresting at 7.58 ft.
+On September 18–19, 2003, Hurricane Isabel created the largest storm surge known in Annapolis's history, cresting at 7.58 ft.
 Much of downtown Annapolis was flooded and many businesses and homes in outlying areas were damaged.
 The previous record was 6.35 ft during a hurricane in 1933, and 5.5 ft during Hurricane Hazel in 1954.
 Downtown Annapolis has high-tide "sunny day" flooding.
-A Stanford University study found that this resulted in 3,000 less visits and $172,000 in lost revenue for local business in 2017.
+A Stanford University study found that this resulted in 3,000 fewer visits and $172,000 in lost revenue for local business in 2017.

 From mid-2007 through December 2008, the city celebrated the 300th anniversary of its 1708 Royal Charter, which established democratic self-governance.
 The many cultural events of this celebration were organized by Annapolis Charter 300.

 Annapolis was home of the Anne Arundel County Battle of the Bands, which was held at Maryland Hall from 1999 to 2015.
 The event was a competition between musical groups from each high school in the county; it raised over $100,000 for the county's high school music programs during its 17-year run.

 On June 28, 2018, at the Capital Gazette, a gunman killed five journalists and injured two more.

 An EF-2 tornado struck the western edge of the city on September 1, 2021, during the remnants of Hurricane Ida.
 Homes, businesses, and restaurants had significant damage near Maryland Route 450, where EF-2 damage was observed with estimated winds of 125 mph.
 The tornado dissipated immediately past U.S. Route 50 and U.S. Route 301.

 2007 Annapolis Conference

-As announced by United States Secretary of State Condoleezza Rice, Annapolis was the venue for a Middle East summit dealing with the Israeli–Palestinian peace process, with the participation of Israeli Prime Minister Ehud Olmert, Palestinian President Mahmoud Abbas ("Abu Mazen") and various other leaders from the region.
+As announced by United States Secretary of State Condoleezza Rice, Annapolis was the venue for a Middle East summit dealing with the Israeli–Palestinian peace process, with the participation of Israeli Prime Minister Ehud Olmert, Palestinian President Mahmoud Abbas ("Abu Mazen"), and various other leaders from the region.
 The conference was held at the United States Naval Academy on November 26, 2007.